-Program Schedule and Activities 2021
+Program Schedule and Activities 2022

-The 2021 CSTE Data Science Team Training will commence with an orientation session in January and conclude by December 2021.
+The2022 CSTE Data Science Team Training will commence with an orientation session in January and conclude by December 2022.
 The following is a schedule and description of program components required as part of your program participation.
 As this program is based on a flexible-learning format, participants will go through the process of identifying an area for learning, engaging with course content, and applying that knowledge to project work multiple times throughout the year.
 An office hours session will be hosted once a month by project coaches to provide an opportunity for cross-team learning and discussion.

 January